Xilinx/XilinxTclStore/README.md

 #### Categories

 Use this meta-comment to specify which categories in the Vivado help system your app should be listed.
-"Categtories:" should be followe by a comma-separated list.
+"Categtories:" should be followed by a comma-separated list.
 By convention, the first category listed should always be "xilinxtclstore".
 Any additional categories are up to you as the app developer.